TheStig294/100-more-randomats-pack-2/README.md

 \
 Requires: <https://steamcommunity.com/sharedfiles/filedetails/?id=2252594978>

-## No, I'm a deputy!
+## Oops!
+All deputies!

-Ordinary innocents are turned into deputies, ordinary traitors are turned into impersonators.\
+All innocents are deputies, all traitors are impersonators!\
 \
-_ttt_randomat_imdeputy_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_deputies_ - Default: 1 - Whether this randomat is enabled

 ## Now, you're thinking with portals.